zhangxingshuo/fft-music/README.md

-# c-speaker
+# Hardware FFT and music in C
-C program to play a specified frequency through a Raspberry Pi
+Implements the Fast Fourier Transform in hardware to determine frequency of music output by a C program from Raspberry Pi.